Skip to main content

 GCP Compute Instance

-A GCP Compute Instance is a virtual machine running on Google Cloud’s Compute Engine.
-It provides configurable CPU, memory, storage and networking resources, and can host any workload that runs on a Linux or Windows server.
-Instances are created from machine images or custom boot disks, can be attached to multiple disks and network interfaces, and are managed through the Compute Engine API, the gcloud CLI or the Cloud Console.
+A GCP Compute Instance is a virtual machine (VM) hosted on Google Cloud’s Compute Engine service.
+It provides configurable CPU, memory, storage and operating-system options, enabling you to run anything from small test services to large-scale production workloads.
+Instances can be created from public images or custom images, can have one or more network interfaces, and can attach multiple persistent or ephemeral disks.
 For full details see the official documentation: https://cloud.google.com/compute/docs/instances

 Terrafrom Mappings: